Jacob L. Loose Memorial Park

 About the Location

-Jacob L. Loose Memorial Park covers 75 acres, making it the third largest park in Kansas City, Missouri.
-Situated at 51st Street and Wornall Road, the park is a historical and cultural landmark cherished by residents and visitors alike.
+Set in the heart of Kansas City, Jacob L. Loose Memorial Park spans a generous 75 acres, making it the third largest park in the city.
+You'll come across this green oasis at 51st Street and Wornall Road, where history and nature blend seamlessly.

 Stone archways are placed all around the Laura Conyers Smith Rose Garden